 Common Smut

-Common smut occurs in almost every field of corn in Nebraska but is more prevalent in fields after plants are injured.
-This fungal disease is caused by the fungus Ustilago maydis and can also be called “boil smut.”
-Smut galls may look like mushrooms or warts and can develop on any plant part, including leaves (Figure 4), stalks and tassels, but is most recognizable when they develop on the ear, replacing kernels.
+Common smut (Figure 4) occurs in almost every field in Nebraska but is more prevalent after plants are injured.
+This disease is caused by the fungus Ustilago maydis and can also be called “boil or blister smut.”
+Smut galls may look like mushrooms or warts and can develop on any plant part, including leaves (Figure 4), stalks and tassels, but it’s most recognizable when they develop on the ear.
 Initially, galls are white to gray in color and fleshy to the touch.
-As the gall matures, it ruptures, releasing a large amount of black teliospores that will overwinter in the soil for future years.
+As the gall matures, it ruptures, releasing a large amount of black teliospores that overwinter in the soil for future years.